Lanuitjedanse/FrontendCodingChallenge/README.md

 ## The task

-_Try to imagine a wild product owner approaching you and wanting to improve the shopping experience for our customers.
-The following requirements are specified_

 **Try to imagine a wild :upside_down_face: product owner approaching you and wanting to improve the shopping experience for our customers.
 The following requirements are specified*

 -   As a customer I want to be able to select products from the drop down list.